 How Bioarchive Billing Works

-- Enter your temporary password in the Current Password field, then create a new password and confirm it.
+- Enter your temporary password in the Current Password field, and then create a new password and confirm it.
 Be sure to click "Save" when you are done.

 Get S3 Keys

-Although a bit confusing, the main credentials to access your data are the S3 keys that are assigned to your account.You need to log into the web interface of the archive to obtain them.
+The credentials to access your data are the S3 keys that are assigned to your account.
+To obtain the keys:

 - Log into https://bioarchive-login.igb.illinois.edu with the username and password created in the previous step, or continue from there if you just changed your password.